kthohr/stats/README.md

 * Multivariate Normal
 * Wishart

-## Options
+## Compiler Options

-Use
+For inline functionality only (no constexpr flags) use
 ```cpp
 #define STATS_GO_INLINE
 ```

-to use inline functionality only (not constexpr), and
+To remove any Armadillo-related functionality use
 ```cpp
 #define STATS_NO_ARMA
 ```
-to remove any Armadillo-related functionality.

 ## Examples